Insighter2k/GodHand/README.md

 This feature is the first step to maintain translations and future releases with patches for the community.

 ### Project Workspace
 If you have created your project, you can select it from the titlebar and if you click on it, a tabitem will be added with the project name.
 In this workspace, you will have on the left side a navigator into your given rootpath, for the underlying folder and file structures.On the right side is the result table where you can act like in the Tab "File".
+You have to double click on the selected file to open the file.

 ## Pre-Requisites
 You need Windows with .NET Framework 4.5.2.
 Then you are set to go.